Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 White, dark or spiced, there’s something for everyone when it comes to enjoying a good bottle of rum.

-Here’s everything you need to know when buying your next bottle, from the best budget Rum to the smoothest rum to drink neat and everything between.
+Here’s everything you need to know when buying your next bottle, from the best budget Rum to the smoothest rum to drink neat and everything in between.

-The best rum brands of 2021
+The best rum brands of the year

 - Ron Zacapa – Best overall rum